-The 2016 AAAS Annual Meeting, with the theme “Global Science Engagement,” takes place in Washington, DC, 11-15 February.
+The AAAS Annual Meeting, with the theme “Serving Society Through Science Policy,” takes place in Boston, MA, Feb 16-20, 2017.

 Career science communicators with the appropriate credentials are eligible for complimentary registration.
 For more information on the meeting, go here.
-To register online for the Newsroom, go to Credentialing (choose “association” on the form where it asks for your affiliation, then you can check SEJ on the pull-down list of associations).
+To register online for the Newsroom, go to Credentialing for information on requirements, then to Press Registration (choose “Association” on the form where it asks for your Organization or Media Type, then you can check off SEJ in the Organizational Membership list).